-Following Christ Sermon Series
+Following Jesus Sermon Series

 John 10:27 My sheep hear my voice, and I know them, and they follow me: